duckycoding-dev/ducky-coding/README.md

 - Good article about differences between .eslintrc (default) and eslint.config.js (flat config):
   - https://www.raulmelo.me/en/blog/migration-eslint-to-flat-config

-ESlint job is to lint code: this means finding poorly written code / dangerous code that don't follow the defined guidelines (ours or recommended or from others (for example, Airbnb's guidelines))\
+ESlint job is to lint code: this means finding poorly written code / dangerous code that don't follow the defined guidelines (ours or recommended from others)\
 Install the VSCode extension to see the warnings and errors directly inside the code editor: without extension you would need to run the CLI commands to lint the code.

 In the root directory run `npm install --save-dev eslint` and create a basic eslint.config.js file.\